LegolasVzla/pgplsql-useful-examples/README.md

 b) schema -> tables: examples tables.
 In "spots" table you can find PostGIS geometry columns (geom and position) used in the functions.

 c) schema -> data: mock data.

+See more documentation in: [postgis](http://postgis.net/documentation/)

+## Plpython3u examples

+Use:

+Give permissions to execute_all.sh file:

+	chmod +x execute_all.sh

+Login as a postgres user:

+	sudo -i -u postgres

+Move to the path where your clone this repository and then go to plpython3u-examples folder:

+	cd plpython3u-examples/

+Finally, execute the execute_all.sh file:

+	./execute_all.sh

+Structure:

+Files are contained inside of the temporal_schema folder, with the below structure:

+a) schema -> functions:

+- udf_reverse_geocoding_geopy: get full adress of a point from latitude and longitude parameters using geopy.

+See more documentation in: [geopy](https://github.com/geopy/geopy)

 Contributions
 -----------------------